ta0kira/locking-container/readme.txt

 also need to implement more sophisticated deadlock-detection algorithms, which could make the whole system less efficient.
 (You might be able to create an authorization class that does, this however!
 I just haven't done so.)

+Authorization objects are not thread-safe; therefore, a single authorization object should only be used with one thread.
+In other words, each authorization object is intended to be "owned" by a particular thread.

 ----- Authorization Types -----